Mary Lindell: Return to France

-In London, Lindell received training from MI9 in clandestine techniques and returned to France via Westland Lysander airplane in October 1942, landing near Ussel, Corrèze.
+In London, Lindell applied to return to France with MI9, the British escape and evasion organization.
+MI9 was skeptical.
+MI9 officer, James Langley said of her, "Mary was a very brave, courageous woman who wanted to have everything her own way...she was, to put it mildly, difficult...she wouldn't obey any instructions given by us" Nevertheless, Lindell was accepted and became one of two female agents sent to Europe by MI9, the other being Trix Terwindt who was sent to the Netherlands.
+Lindell was trained by MI9 in clandestine techniques and returned to France via Westland Lysander airplane in October 1942, landing near Ussel, Corrèze.
 Based in Ruffec, she sat up operations of the Marie-Clair escape line once again.
 However, in December she was badly injured and nearly died when an automobile crashed into the bicycle she was riding.
 Ill, bandaged, and with her arm still in a sling, she assisted two of the best known escapees of World War II: Herbert Hasler and Bill Sparks, the "Cockleshell Heroes" and only survivors of Operation Frankton.
 Sparks commented that "seeing my commanding officer taking orders from a little lady was very humorous for me.
 But she left us in no doubt that she was the governor."

 Misfortune, however, began to impact the flourishing operations of the Marie-Claire Line.
 In May 1943, Lindell's son and principal helper, Maurice, was arrested in Lyon and tortured.
 Her daughter Barbé (who was friends with many of the German occupiers of Paris) negotiated a bribe of 60,000 francs for Maurice's release with Klaus Barbie, the notorious Gestapo leader.
 Lindell's son Oky was arrested soon afterwards, sent to a prison camp, and never heard of again.
 With a price on her head and the Gestapo on her trail, Lindell adopted a new identity, the "Comtesse de Moncy."
 She made enemies, refusing to accede to demands by a British intelligence officer that he be evacuated immediately, telling him "this is an escape route for airmen."
 She also quarreled with one of her guides, Comtesse Pauline Barré de Saint-Venant, code named "Alice Laroche" and "Marie-Odile."
 As a result of the row with Saint-Venant, Lindell moved her operation from Ruffec to Pau, a city near the border of Spain.

 Although statistics are incomplete, the Marie-Claire line is credited with helping about 100 allied airmen escape from occupied France.